trec-biogen/trec-biogen.github.io/content/docs/_index.md

 ## Datasets
+# Corpus
+We are using the latest [PubMed baseline](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/) as our corpus to retrieve relevant documents.
+The processed corpus can be downloaded from [here](http://bionlp.nlm.nih.gov/biogen-2025-document-collection.zip).
+The [starter kit](https://github.com/trec-biogen/starter-kit-2025) includes a script to automatically download the processed corpus and index it using PySerini.

-The latest PubMed baseline, question-answer pairs (Task A), and topics (Task B) will be available from the [TREC Active Participants Site](https://trec.nist.gov/act_part/act_part.html).
+The question-answer pairs (Task A) and topics (Task B) will be available from the [TREC Active Participants Site](https://trec.nist.gov/act_part/act_part.html).
 The participants can use the [BioGen 2024 assessment](https://pages.nist.gov/trec-browser/trec33/biogen/data/) to develop their systems.

 ## Participation
 Please follow the TREC 2025 registration guidelines from their <a href="https://trec.nist.gov/cfp.html" target="_blank">Call for Participation</a>.